d2l-ai/d2l-en/chapter_preliminaries/scalar-tensor.md

 And, as we will see in later chapters, this convention will enable common deep learning practices.
-For example, along the outermost axis of an `ndarray`, we can access or enumerate mini-batches of data points, or just data points if no mini-batch exists.
+For example, along the outermost axis of an `ndarray`, we can access or enumerate minibatches of data points, or just data points if no minibatch exists.

 ## Tensors